 - Recurrent kidney infection, also called pyelonephritis (pie-uh-low-nuh-FRY-tis)

-Factors that may increase your risk of chronic kidney disease include:
+Factors that can increase your risk of chronic kidney disease include:

 - High blood pressure